 - With your arms out at your sides

-- Maintain body tension, bracing, throughout the movement
+- Maintain body tension, and bracing, throughout the movement

-You might think that it primarily works the back, but that is not the case.
+You might think it primarily works the back, but that is not true.

 The deadlift works your upper and lower body.

-While traditional deadlifts use a barbell or hexagon trap bar, you can begin with resistance bands.
+While traditional deadlifts use a standard Olympic barbell or hexagon trap bar, you can begin with resistance bands.